QadisChaudhry/pong-game/README.md

 # Pong Game
-Game of pong written in Python using the Turtle graphics module.
+Game of pong written in Python using Turtle as well as the Pygame graphics modules.